Through the Rain: Commercial performance

 After premiering in the United States, "Through the Rain" peaked at number 81 on the Billboard Hot 100.
-In addition, it reached number one on the Billboard Hot Dance Club Songs and it also topped the Hot Singles Sales chart.
+In addition, it reached number one on the Billboard Dance Club Play chart.
 While radio appeal was primarily weak throughout the United States, the song managed to sustain strong airplay throughout Asia.
-In Canada, "Through the Rain" peaked at number five on the singles chart, and was certified Gold by the Canadian Recording Industry Association (CRIA), denoting shipments of over 50,000 units.
+In Canada, "Through the Rain" peaked at number five on the singles chart, and was certified Gold by the Canadian Recording Industry Association (CRIA), denoting shipments of over 5,000 units.
 Throughout Australasia and Europe, the song managed to peak within the top five in several countries.
 In Australia, "Through the Rain" debuted at its peak position of number fifteen on the singles chart, during the week of November 14, 2002.
 The following week, the song began its decline, and had a total chart trajectory of ten weeks.
 On November 11, 2002, "Through the Rain" debuted at number forty-eight on the Ö3 Austria Top 40 chart.
 The song peaked at number forty-five the next week, and fell out of the chart in its eleventh week, while it was at sixty-eight.

 The song achieved relatively weak charting in both the Flemish and Wallonian territories in Belgium, peaking at numbers forty-four and twenty-nine, respectively.
-Making its debut at its peak position of number sixteen, "Through the Rain" charted for a total of nineteen weeks in France, before falling out on March 22, 2003.
+Making its debut at its peak position of number twenty-two, "Through the Rain" charted for a total of nineteen weeks in France, before falling out on March 22, 2003.
 On the Dutch Top 40 chart, the song made its debut at number thirty-two.
 Four weeks later, the song peaked at number nine, before dropping outside the top 40 five weeks later, ending its eleven-week run.
 "Through the Rain" entered the New Zealand Singles Chart at number thirty-seven, during the week dated December 1, 2002.
 In total, the song spent three weeks at its peak position of number thirty-seven, and a total of seven weeks on the chart.
 In both Denmark and Norway, the song saw moderate success, peaking at numbers thirteen and fifteen, and lasting on the chart for one and three weeks, respectively.
 On November 28, 2002, "Through the Rain" debuted at number twelve on the Swedish Singles Chart, and reached a peak of number seven.
 Though released at the end of the year, it managed to finish at number 83 on the year-end chart.
 Similarly in Switzerland, the song peaked at number seven, and finished at number 98 on the end of year chart.
 On the UK Singles Chart, "Through the Rain" debuted at its peak of number eight.
 The following week, the song dropped to number twenty-one on the chart, before dropping outside the top-forty two weeks later.